jhammock/eol_website/doc/api.md

     rails r 'User.find_by_email("you@you.you").grant_power_user'

 where you@you.you is the email address for your account on the EOL site.
+Please contact hammockj AT si.edu

 ## Getting a token